Canonical integral models for Shimura varieties of toral type: Prismatic -crystals and shtukas

-Here the first arrow is obtained by combining Theorem \ref{thm-bs} with the functor from Definition \ref{cons-crystaltoshtuka}, the second arrow is restriction, the third arrow is induced by (\ref{eq-shtukaslocsys}), and the fourth arrow is the equivalence from Lemma \ref{lem-locsys}.
+Here the first arrow is obtained by composing $U$ (see (\ref{eq:U})) with the functor from Definition \ref{cons-crystaltoshtuka}, the second arrow is restriction, the third arrow is induced by (\ref{eq-shtukaslocsys}), and the fourth arrow is the equivalence from Lemma \ref{lem-locsys}.

 \begin{lemma} The composition $(\ref{eq-composition})$ is naturally isomorphic to the inclusion